 I recently came across the syllabus I put together for a graduate-level course in green marketing and communications and looking it over, it occurred to me that the materials included in the required reading list would outfit a nice library for anyone interested in learning about the topic.

-Author: Jennifer Kaplan
+All posts from Jennifer Kaplan

 I was recently asked for a list of top-ten green marketing campaigns so here is mine in chronological order.
 Some were created for large companies and some for small companies, but they all share in their innovation and how they changed the conversation about how to market green.